Yaz Birth Control Pills

 Yaz Side Effects

 As with other birth control pills, you may experience some side effects with Yaz.
-According to Bayer, nausea and vomiting are often the most common side effect.
-Per the company, this occurs in around 10% or fewer of patients during their first cycle.
+According to Bayer, nausea and vomiting are often the most common side effects.
+Per the drug’s contraceptive trials, these side effects occur in around 10% or fewer of patients during their first cycle.
 Some other side effects that occur less frequently and aren’t very serious include:

 - Abdominal pain